CogComp/cogcomp-nlp/core-utilities/README.md

     The simplest way to define a `TextAnnotation` is to just give the text to the constructor.
 Note that in the following example, `text1` consists of three sentences.
-The corresponding `ta1` will use the sentence slitter defined in the [Learning based Java](http://cogcomp.cs.illinois.edu/page/software_view/11) (LBJ) library to split the text into sentences and further apply the LBJ tokenizer to tokenize the sentence.
+The corresponding `ta1` will use the sentence slitter defined in the [Learning based Java](http://cogcomp.cs.illinois.edu/page/software_view/11) (LBJava) library to split the text into sentences and further apply the LBJ tokenizer to tokenize the sentence.

     ```java
     String text1 = "Good afternoon, gentlemen.
 I am a HAL-9000 "